markallisongit/blog/content/posts/2022/setup-ipv6-at-home/index.md

 {{< image src="2022-10-01_14-12-38.jpg" caption="My temporary public IP address" >}}

+It does feel weird seeing your PC's IP address showing up on external web sites.

 ### 4. DHCP is no longer required for most networks

 As part of Stateless Automatic Address Configuration (SLAAC) in IPv6, addresses are self-assigned and do not need to be handed out by a DHCP server.
 DHCPv6 can be used if really needed, but it's not required, and Android doesn't even support DHCP on IPv6.
 It's SLAAC only.